 Chest Pain – Oppressive, Retrosternal, Radiating

 Angina pectoris is probably the first symptom that comes into a medical student’s mind when thinking of cardiac diseases.
-A persistent, oppressive, retrosternal pain, not responding to nitroglycerin, is beyond question an important evidence for an impaired cardiac circulation.
+A persistent, oppressive, retrosternal pain, that does not respond to nitroglycerin, is concerning for symptoms of impaired cardiac circulation.

-The severity of an AP can be appointed by using the CCS-classification (similar to NYHA-stages) for:
+The severity of angina can be classified, using the CCS-classification (similar to NYHA-stages) as follows:

 |CCS1||Angina during strenuous/prolonged physical activity|